 We are crawling towards the final line, Christmas is almost here.
 Its that time of year where we get to enjoy wall-to-wall family time and long winters walks, mulled wine and copious amounts of food.

 Our menus are planned, the food is ordered, crackers are made and presents wrapped.
 All we have to do now is chill out and make festive memories.
 Of course a large part of Christmas is cooking, and inviting friends for dinner parties or preparing fantastic buffets.
 We also need chill days too.
 Days where no one is slaving over the oven and we can prepare something quick.
+And sharing a Baked Camembert Tiger Bread is a perfectly sociable way to relax.

 We are huge fans of entertaining friends and family.
 Mezze lunches and tapas a a popular meal in the Christie household.
 And there is something so sociable about tearing off huge chunks of bread and dipping it in it a steaming hot bowl of soup and oil with balsamic vinegar.
 But is also a great starter for dinner parties or the ultimate comfort food.